alex-nowicki/tome/src/pages/garuda/things/wildnet.md

 ## Stalker AIs

 Since the WildNet is hosted in a patchwork of unverifiable servers, criminals and corporations have AIs that spy, collect and sabotage users.
 It is incredibly risky to access the WildNet from a personal device and without any forms of protection.

+## The Walled Garden

+A section of the WildNet moderated by the Cloudheads.
+It is considered the only safe place to share data or do business on the WildNet.
+Access is only granted to users that contribute to the Walled Garden, usually by donation server space.